How confident are you using settlement agreements?

 - Be clear on how you propose to manage the discussions and the timeline of the process so that expectations are set all round.

 Jaluch supports organisations with the whole range of performance, disciplinary and dismissal issues.
 Pragmatic advice, plain speaking and no scare tactics.
-Call us on 01425 479888 to find out about our competitive rates and support on a contract free basis!
-You do not need to be tied into lengthy retainers and contracts to get good advice on employment matters.

 The information contained within this article is for general guidance only and represents our understanding of employment and associated law and employee relations issues as at the date of publication.
 Jaluch Limited, or any of its directors or employees, cannot be held responsible for any action or inaction taken in reliance upon the contents.
 Specific advice should be sought on all individuals matters.